 In the past, autism was divided in categories and we differentiated between infantile autism, atypical autism and Asperger’s syndrome.
 This differentiation has proven unsustainable in practice.
 Newer approaches see the symptoms on a continuum and describe an autism spectrum.
+A further positive development is that the current discourse on neurodiversity questions the deficit-oriented classification of the autism spectrum as an illness and calls for the spectrum to be understood as a neurological variation.

 In the counselling of gifted people, the following issues are frequent: